What is the Foundation's purpose?

 How will I know the status of my application?

-Requestors will be notified by email with their status.
-Once a
+Requestors will be notified by email

-Letter of Inquiry (LoI) is submitted online, the requestor will
+with their status.
+Once a Letter of Inquiry (LoI) is submitted

-receive an email confirmation that the LoI has been received.
+online, the requestor will receive an email confirmation that the

-Upon initial review, the LoI will be accepted or declined and
+Upon initial review, the LoI will be

-you will be notified either way by email.
-If the LoI is accepted,
+accepted or declined and you will be notified either way by email.

-you will be invited to submit a formal online application.
+If the LoI is accepted, you will be invited to submit a formal

-Once your formal online application has been submitted, you will
+online application.
+Once your formal online application has

-receive an email confirmation.
-The next notification will
+been submitted, you will receive an email confirmation.
+The

-Board meeting and it will be by regular mail with the board's
+regularly scheduled Board meeting and it will be by regular

 Letter